 Figure 2.
 Project overview diagram.

-In Fig. 2, we demonstrate that the vehicle will be given autonomous capabilities through the Raspberry Pi and Arduino Mega central controllers.
+In Fig. 2, we indicate that the vehicle will be given autonomous capabilities through the Raspberry Pi and Arduino Mega central controllers.
 The Raspberry Pi is responsible for performing image processing to detect colored blobs of the four obstacles and transmitting control commands to the Arduino.
 The Arduino is responsible for processing ultrasonic distance measurements to avoid near collisions, GPS/Directional positioning for waypoint navigation, and generation of servo pulse width modulated (PWM) control signals for steering.

 Target Objective and Goal Analysis